The Price Is Right: Taping

 On January 8, 2025, it was announced that The Price Is Right would suspend production due to the wildfires in the Southern California region, where Haven Studios, the filming spot for the show, is located.
 Production resumed on January 13, 2025.

+As Fremantle has been moving their productions outside of California by the start of Season 55 in 2026, primarily to Trilith Studios in Fayetteville, Georgia (where Fremantle productions Press Your Luck and Family Feud are taped, and American Idol 25 is expected to move), production official Randy West confirmed on his Facebook page as CBS and Fremantle costs for filming at Haven Studios have risen that Fremantle is considering to move production of The Price Is Right to Trilith in a future season, where they would share costs with other Fremantle productions.

 Season 49–51 changes

 In March 2020, production of The Price Is Right was suspended as a result of the COVID-19 pandemic.
 On the September 16, 2020 episode of The Athletic's Starkville podcast, Drew Carey informed the podcast that Fremantle intended to resume taping in October 2020 with only essential personnel, including 27 contestants for a given day (nine contestants per show, three shows a day) of taping in the studio.
 On October 5, 2020, Deadline Hollywood interviewed executive producer Evelyn Warfel about protocol changes for the show.
 Social media posts from announcer George Gray and model James O'Halloran confirmed that taping had resumed.

 Season 49 episodes had a redesigned set with no audience, and Contestants' Row changed to use the wider setup when teams are used in order to promote social distancing.
 For season 50 and 51, the show brought back a limited audience of approximately 50 people seated in pods, similar to Let's Make a Deal.